We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Rehearsal Accompanist/Orchestra Pianist

-Martan Gregoire, born and raised in Moorhead, will be entering his third year towards earning his Bachelor of Music in Vocal Music Education from Concordia College in Moorhead.
+Martan Gregoire, born and raised in Moorhead, is currently studying at Concordia College in Moorhead to earn his Bachelor of Music in Vocal Music Education.
 At Concordia, he has studied piano with Dr. Grigor Khatchatryan in addition to organ and collaborative piano with Prof. Andrew Steinberg.
 Martan is a Trollwood alumni, having participated in Artspark, Totally Trollwood Academy, Totally Trollwood Musical, Trollwood Academy, as well as several Mainstage Musicals.
-Most recently, he was the Vocal/Piano Student Leader for Singin’ in the Rain.
-This is Martan’s first year as a member of the staff at Trollwood and he is thrilled to contribute to Addams Family and support these talented students as the accompanist!
+Martan is thrilled to return to Trollwood this summer for another great production!

 Cast Rehearsals and Performances